lineoftrust/lineoftrust.github.io/web/content/post/springDeliverable.md

 - We intend to continue work on the Line of Trust project during the summer months, with the goal of submitting a qualitative Systematization of Knowledge research paper to a conference in the fall term.

+## Design Considerations:  User Study

+Designing a thoughtful user study related to security is not a trivial undertaking.
+As [Gaw et al.](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.136.5612&rep=rep1&type=pdf) and [Dourish et al.](http://www.dourish.com/publications/2004/PUC2004-security.pdf) argue, user practices related to security need to be understood, yet actually obtaining observational data about the nature of user practices is challenging, since security is rarely interacted with directly.

+Qualitative techniques such as interviews and surveys can be successful but have a unique array of limitations—namely, participants exercise heightened vigilance and caution and claim to take particular actions with respect to security that may otherwise be totally different outside the interview.
+Thus, the issue of _unreliability_ becomes a limiting factor in the effectiveness of interviews and surveys.
+Interestingly, [Whalen and Inkpen](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.464.9463&rep=rep1&type=pdf) note that in a lab study of web browser security, participants didn’t act to protect data and resources as if they were their own, hinting that motivation is another area of concern in hands-on study approaches.

+Lastly, the nature of conducting a study on security practices unavoidably introduces bias into the results, since the evaluator must somehow prime the participant to focus specifically on security, as [Wu et al.](http://up.csail.mit.edu/projects/phishing/chi-security-toolbar.pdf) note.
+Thus, a good security study must make security a peripheral goal rather than a primary goal.

 TODO:
 - Discuss our goals in designing and carrying out a thoughtful user study
 - Discuss our goals in polishing/refining our systematization techniques